It’s important to stay safe when behind the wheel.

 Under Inflated tires will promote outer tire edge wear.
 Overinflated tires are just as dangerous, as they can wear out the center of a tire.

-What are the steps to check my tire pressure?
+What are the steps to checking the pressure?

 Verifying the correct pressure is the first step in checking your tire pressure.
 You can find it on the door jam on the driver’s side of the vehicle or on the sidewall of the tire.

-The next step is removing the valve stem cap and using a tire pressure gauge to measure the pressure.
+The next step is removing the valve stem cap and using a tire pressure gauge to measure it.
 A basic tire gauge will have a stem that pops out and gives you a reading.
 You may also use a digital gauge, which will give you a digital number.

-It’s important to double check the tire pressure to make sure you don’t have a false reading.
+It’s important to double check the pressure to make sure you don’t have a false reading.

 After checking your tire pressure, make sure to replace the valve stem cap.
 This can prevent corrosion of the valve stem and TPMS sensor, and help you avoid a costly repair.